Are you looking for the best places to spend Christmas in the USA? Look no further!

 Contributed by Bruna Venturinelli from Maps ‘N Bags

-Colorado Springs is an excellent place to spend the holidays.
+Colorado Springs is one of the best Christmas vacations in the United States.
 It has all the charm of a mountain town, Christmas cheer, and a plethora of outdoor activities to enjoy.
 Don’t miss indulging in the town's festivities, particularly the Festival of Lights, and making your way outside the city center to enjoy the mountains.

 The Festival of Lights takes place in December each year.
 It involves a series of cultural, artistic, and educational events that culminate in the Festival of Lights parade.
 All proceeds from the events go to a local NGO.